AVSystem/developer-zone/docs/Interoperability_tests_guide/Using_API_Jenkins_integration.md

     - Save the file as `Jenkinsfile` and upload it to the chosen branch of your project repository.

 2. Upload a file with python script used to run test cases to your project repository:
-    - Edit the following python script where required to adjust it to your environment:
+    - Edit the following python script where required to adjust it to your environment.
-       ```
+       ``` python
        #!/usr/bin/python
        import requests
        import json